 I’m known for having a vivid and active imagination, which helps a lot because I write in most genres.
 But even I run out of fuel for my imagination from time to time.
 Often when I read what a publication is looking for specifically or they have a theme, it acts as a “prompt” that triggers my imagination.
 I then write the story knowing it’s what they’re looking for and at the word count they want.
 Knowing those two things alone saves me days and days of wasted time trying to imagine a story idea and I end up writing the story per the publication’s guidelines.

-they respond positively to good manners.
-The email to them that accompanies your submission should be short, polite and professional.
-If the guidelines tell you they want your life story, then include it, otherwise keep your bio short (most publications state the maximum number of words allowed) and refrain from trying to be funny.
-Unless they ask for it, do not provide a synopsis of any kind of your story.
+Editors almost always respond positively to good manners.
+The email to them that accompanies your submission should be short, polite, and professional.
+If the guidelines tell you they want your life story, then include it, otherwise keep your bio short and refrain from unnecessary humor.
+Also, unless they request it, do not provide a synopsis of any kind of your story.
 Editors will remember your story, and you, if both leave a good impression, which may be valuable if you want to submit to them again.

 Lastly, know the publication you’re going to submit to.

-Look at the publication’s mission statement on the publication’s Duotrope page, and then follow that up by looking at their website, and then follow that up by reading stories in their archives.
+Look at the publication’s mission statement on their website, and then follow that up by reading stories in their archives.
 If it’s a onetime anthology that you’re submitting to, be certain you fully comprehend what the publisher is looking for.
 The skill of writing a story that fits exactly what a publication is looking for improves the more you do it.
-Even then, it won’t guarantee your story is accepted, but it certainly improves the chances.
+Even then, it won’t guarantee your story is accepted, but it certainly improves the odds.

-Steve Carr, who lives in Richmond, Va., began his writing career as a military journalist and has had over 270 short stories published internationally in print and online magazines, literary journals and anthologies since June, 2016.
+About the Author: Steve Carr is an author from Richmond, Va.
+He began his writing career as a military journalist, and he now has over 270 short stories published internationally.
 He has two collections of short stories, Sand and Rain, that have been published by Clarendon House Publications.
 His third collection of short stories, Heat, was published by Czykmate Productions.
-His YA collection of stories, The Tales of Talker Knock was published by Clarendon House Publications.
+His YA collection of stories, The Tales of Talker Knock, was published by Clarendon House Publications.
 His plays have been produced in several states in the U.S. He has been nominated for a Pushcart Prize twice.